cpotteck/soen442-project/README.md

 **Note:** the following commands were written and executed with Windows Command Prompt in mind.
 They were not tested on a Linux shell and from our experience, some might break on PowerShell.

+**Note:** the following commands assume that you are in the root directory of the repository before each step.

 ### Task 0

 Compile aunit: